-Every year I get a new "Team K." A group of wonderful 5 year olds with wiggles and giggles all eager and ready to learn.
-I love to make them laugh.
+Every year I get a new "Team K." A group of wonderful 5 year olds with wiggles and giggles, all eager and ready to learn.
+I love it when they laugh and find joy in learning something new.
 I also love to find ways to connect to what they are doing in the classroom to movement, rhythm and rhyme.
-The ideas found here explore ways for kindergarten and physical educators to combine forces to create multi sensory learning experiences for these wonderful little people.
+The ideas found here explore ways for kindergarten and physical educators to combine forces to create multi-sensory learning experiences for these wonderful little people.

 PE & K went walking one day.

 PE said to K, "I've thought of a way."